 The following is a list of classes by year for the Diploma in Primary Education.
-This program is ECZ certified, and the total number of classes is 29.
-In addition to these required classes, each student must pass 6 courses required by CABC.
-These courses are in italics under General Education Courses.
+This program follows the ECZ syllabus, and the total number of classes is 29.
+In addition to these classes, students will take additional Bible classes towards a Certificate in Biblical Theology.
+The tick boxes indicate the types of ECZ exams required for each course.